equinor/pyscal/docs/usage.rst

 Usage
 =====

 Pyscal is meant to be used directly by end users by its Python API.
-Additinally there are end-user scripts where parameter collection are inputted through Excel worksheets.
+Additionally there are end-user scripts where parameter collection are inputted through Excel worksheets.

 Basic example
 -------------

 To generate SWOF input for Eclipse or flow (OPM) with certain saturation endpoints and certain relative permeability endpoints, you may run the following code:

 .. code-block:: python